-Simply setting the rotary switch to position \(\)\"Manual operation" has no influence on the outputs.
+Note: Simply setting the rotary switch to position "Manual operation" has no influence on the outputs.
 You have to actually enter a correction value or activate/deactivate the pumps to configure the outputs.

-In manual mode, frost protection (-> section 7.2) cannot be activated.
+In manual mode, frost protection (-> section 7.2) is not guaranteed.